KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.63 The Great Refrain — Love or Completion

-* If many souls remain within Theon’s sphere
+* If many essences remain within Theon’s sphere
     at the closing of a universe —
     Theon may remain.
     Not from compulsion,
     but from **love**.

-* If all souls have reached readiness,
+* If all essences have reached readiness,
     or Theon’s redemptive arc has fulfilled itself,
     then it may return to Aion —
     not as disappearance,